 Limit Duration of Interactive Jobs¶

 As interactive sessions involve human interaction, Run:ai provides an additional tool to enforce a policy that sets the time limit for such sessions.
-This policy is often used to handle situation like researchers leaving sessions open even when they do not need to access the resources.
+This policy is often used to handle situations like researchers leaving sessions open even when they do not need to access the resources.

 This feature will cause containers to automatically stop.
 Any work not saved to a shared volume will be lost